openblack/bw2-modding/file_formats/bwm.md

 must be set to `0x2B00B1E5`. :smirk:

-A lot of the header is completely unknown to me, but enough is known to read a model's geometry.
-The following is the structure after `0x2B00B1E5`:
+A lot of the header is completely unknown to me, but enough is known to read a model's geometry :

 ```
 char[40] magicFileIdentifier; //'LiOnHeAdMODEL' followed by 27 bytes of padding
 uint32_t size; //Size of the file minus the size of this value and of magicFileIdentifier
 uint32_t magicNumber; // Must always be 0x2B00B1E5
 uint32_t version; // Version of the file format only encoutered version 5 or 6
+uint32_t metadataSize // Size of all data definitions, in practice it is the
+// beginning of the vertex minus 56 bytes

+/** All the following data block is not fully understood but has an impact
+ *  on collision check when placing road, it also give the minimum collision
+ *  box when no footprint is given */
+char[12] unknown;
+float unknown_float; // Purpose unknown but setting it to zero can cause the model
+// to stop being displayed
-char[72] unknown1;
+char[40] unknown1;
+float snapToRoadDistance; // Displacement on the X axis (from the origin of the model)
+// used to align the building allong the road.
+char[8] unknown2;
+//End of data block

 uint32_t numMaterialDefinitions;
 uint32_t numMeshDescriptions;
 uint32_t numBones;
 uint32_t numEnts;
 uint32_t numUnknown1; // Count the number of an entity whose purpose is unknown
-uint32_t numUnknown2; // Count the number of an entity whose purpose is unknown
+uint32_t numCollisionPoint; // Count the number of an entity whose purpose is unknown
-char[20] unknown;
+char[20] unknown3;
 uint32_t numVertex;
 uint32_t numStrides;
 uint32_t type; //Tell if the file is a model or a skin (model for people and animal) it determines the step to make for